YosysHQ/nextpnr/README.md

     - Add `-DCMAKE_INSTALL_PREFIX=/your/install/prefix` to use a different install prefix to the default `/usr/local`
     - For MSVC build with vcpkg use `cmake . -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake` using your vcpkg location
     - For MSVC x64 build adding `-G"Visual Studio 14 2015 Win64"` is needed.
+    - For ECP5 support, you must also specify the path to Project Trellis using `-DTRELLIS_ROOT=/path/trellis`
  - Use Make to run the build itself
     - For all binary targets, just run `make`
     - For just the iCE40 CLI&GUI binary, run `make nextpnr-ice40`